manoloesparta/lostinparadise/docs/endpoints.md

     ```json
     {
-        "statusCode": 400,
+        "status": 400,
-        "message": {
         "error": "No match for username or password"
-        }
     }
     ```